 Atlas, a supporter of the death penalty, gave a colorful summary of the case and his role in it.
 (The Rapoport Center for Human Rights and Justice at the University of Texas has archived information about the case; you can read its summary of the facts here.)
 He also shared some of the key institutional obstacles he faced along the way and suggested several ideas for improving the current system.
 And, of course, he took some challenging questions from students.

 On Wednesday, we met with longtime SEGL favorite Clark Neily, a libertarian attorney most famous for his role representing the plaintiffs in District of Columbia v.
 Heller, the historic 2008 Supreme Court case that established an individual’s Second Amendment right to own a gun for self-defense.
 Neily offered tentative support for the concept of a death penalty, but also some trepidation about government’s ability to apply the death penalty fairly.
 He also defended libertarianism and explained how he conceived of and brought a case before the Supreme Court.

 On Friday, we met with Ben Schrader, Assistant United States Attorney for DC.
 Schrader currently prosecutes national security cases, including terrorism and immigration cases.
-Though personally opposed to the death penalty for religious reasons, he works on cases that could result in the death penalty for the accused.
-How does he resolve this dilemma?
-He declines work on the sentencing phase of cases that could result in death for the convicted.
+Among other topics, we discussed how one aligns personal beliefs with one’s job responsibilities if the two come in conflict.
 (As you might imagine, this caused quite a lively discussion!)
 He also explained the nuts and bolts of prosecuting a case, and answered questions from students.

 Meanwhile, it has been quite a weather week–two snow storms have brought our students out to play: frisbee, football, and good old-fashioned snowball fights.
 We can’t wait for spring, but the winter sure is fun.